ihym/ngx-card/README.md

 npm install --save ngx-card
 ```

-If you use **SystemJS** to load your files, you should adjust your configuration to point our UMD bundle through [unpkg](https://unpkg.com/)
+If you use **SystemJS** to load your files, you should adjust your configuration to point our UMD bundle:

 ```javascript
 map: {